sphinx-gallery/sphinx-gallery/doc/configuration.rst

 Sphinx-Gallery provides the :class:`sphinx_gallery.directives.MiniGallery` directive so that you can easily add a reduced version of the Gallery to your Sphinx documentation ``.rst`` files.
-The mini-gallery directive therefore supports passing a list (space separated) of any of the following:
+The minigallery directive therefore supports passing a list (space separated) of any of the following:

-* full qualified name of object (see :ref:`references_to_examples`)
+* fully qualified name of object (see :ref:`references_to_examples`) - this adds all examples where the object was used in the code or referenced in the example text
 * pathlike strings to example Python files, including glob-style (see :ref:`file_based_minigalleries`)

+To use object names, you must enable backreference generation, see :ref:`references_to_examples` for details.
+If backreference generation is not enabled, object entries to the :class:`~sphinx_gallery.directives.MiniGallery` directive will be ignored and all entries will be treated as pathlike strings.

 .. _references_to_examples:

 Add mini-galleries for API documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When documenting a given function/method/attribute/object/class, Sphinx-Gallery enables you to link to any examples that either:
+Sphinx-Gallery can generate minigalleries for objects from specified modules, consisting of all examples that either:

-1. Use the function/method/attribute/object or instantiate the class in the code (generates *implicit backreferences*).
+1. Use the function/method/attribute/object or instantiate the class in the code (called *implicit backreferences*) or
 2. Refer to that function/method/attribute/object/class using sphinx markup ``:func:`` / ``:meth:`` / ``:attr:`` / ``:obj:`` / ``:class:`` in a text block.
 You can omit this role markup if you have set the `default_role
    <https://www.sphinx-doc.org/en/master/usage/configuration.html#confval-default_role>`_
-   in your ``conf.py`` to any of these roles (generates *explicit backreferences*).
+   in your ``conf.py`` to any of these roles (called *explicit backreferences*).

+This allows you to pass a fully qualified name of an object (e.g., function, method, attribute, class) to the minigallery directive to add a minigallery of all examples relevant to that object.
+This can be useful in API documentation.

+**Implicit backreferences** are useful for auto-documenting objects that are used and classes that are explicitly instantiated, in the code.
+Any examples where an object is used in the code are added *implicitly* as backreferences.
-The former is useful for auto-documenting functions/methods/attributes/objects that are used and classes that are explicitly instantiated.
-The generated links are called implicit backreferences.
-The latter is useful for classes that are typically implicitly returned rather than explicitly instantiated (e.g., :class:`matplotlib.axes.Axes` which is most often instantiated only indirectly within function calls).
-Such links are called explicit backreferences.
+**Explicit backreferences** are for objects that are *explicitly* referred to in an example's text.
+They are useful for classes that are typically implicitly returned in the code rather than explicitly instantiated (e.g., :class:`matplotlib.axes.Axes` which is most often instantiated only indirectly within function calls)..

 For example, we can embed a small gallery of all examples that use or refer to :obj:`numpy.exp`, which looks like this: